Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The heart is a muscle that pumps oxygen-rich blood to all parts of the body.
 When you have heart failure, the heart is not able to pump as well as it should.
 Blood and fluid may back up into the lungs (congestive heart failure), and some parts of the body don’t get enough oxygen-rich blood to work normally.
 These problems lead to the symptoms of heart failure.

-Heart failure may result from any or all of the following:
+Heart failure may result from:

 Heart valve disease caused by past rheumatic fever or other infections